Downloadable Documents & Helpful Links

 - Soils with an agricultural value 5 - 7, multiply by 2

 If you do not own enough land to mitigate for your impacts, you may seek a ruling from the District Commission for mitigation flexibility.
-The “current mitigation cost per acre” is updated every 6 months for each district.
+The “current mitigation cost per acre” is updated annually.

 - Criterion 9(B) Process Presentation (pdf)